 - Under special circumstances, a student may make arrangements with their teachers along with guidance and administrative approval to complete work during the summer vacation or to attend summer school.

-- All senior work is to be completed and submitted to senior teachers by the end of the last day of senior final exams.
+- All senior work is to be completed and submitted to senior teachers by the deadlines teachers announce in individual courses.
 No Incompletes will be issued to Seniors except for special circumstances approved in writing by the Principal.

 - All incomplete grades must be resolved by the last day of the school year.
 No incomplete grades will be issued except for special circumstances approved in writing by the Principal.

 Students who have failed a course and want to retake it in summer school must have a semester average of 50-59% to be eligible to take the course in summer school.
-Only summer schools that have classes that meet for a minimum of forty (40) hours may be approved by the Oakmont Guidance Department to replace a failure.
-Summer school enrollment must be approved by the Guidance Department before a student begins classes.
-For a student to receive credit for a summer school course, he or she must earn a final grade of C- (70% or higher).
+Only summer schools that have classes that meet for a minimum number of hours as approved by School Counseling and Administration may be approved to replace a failure.
+Summer school enrollment must be approved by the School Counseling before a student begins classes.
+For a student to receive credit for a summer school course, the student must earn a final grade of C- (70% or higher).
 While a summer school grade of C- or better may restore the academic credit for a failed course, summer school grades are not factored into grade point average (GPA).
 All summer school costs will be incurred by the parent/guardian.